sciZer0/7/v/README.md

 From day one, the blockchain has over **1 billion people** EQUALLY owning the blockchain's native token.

-Technologically, the blockchain borrows heavily from **the Solana blockchain**, simultaneously improving the protocol in each key aspect.
+Technologically, the blockchain borrows heavily from **the Solana blockchain**, simultaneously improving the Solana protocol in each key aspect.

-Importantly, thanks to the use of a new consensus mechanism

-*— called **Proof-of-Stake-Flow** (PoSF) and  borrowing heavily from Solana's Proof-of-History (PoH) —*

-the U blockchain is, and will always be, at least **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.

-*Not to EVEN mention the Ethereum blockchain or the Bitcoin blockchain.*

-Additionally, thanks to burning 🔥 all Gas Fees, as its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

-*In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.*

-Moreover, this native token has governance power, and owners of the token can vote with it on various important proposals.
+The native token has governance power, and owners of the token can vote with it on 4 types of proposals.

 ***For reference***